figlabhq/crud-resource-for-backpack/readme.md

 This is heavily inspired by [Laravel Nova](https://nova.laravel.com/).

 ### What does it offer?

-- Define Resources once, get all configurations ready for CRUD panels
+- Define Resources once, get all configurations ready for CRUD panels :rocket:
 - Get IDE hints - these are all PHP classes :wink:
-- Avoid looong, nested, boring arrays
+- Avoid long, nested, hard-to-remember array configurations :yawning_face:
-- Embrace the eligance of Object-Oriented API with [Fluent Interface Pattern](https://en.wikipedia.org/wiki/Fluent_interface)
+- Embrace the elegance of Object-Oriented API with [Fluent Interface Pattern](https://en.wikipedia.org/wiki/Fluent_interface) :gear:

 ## Installation